DynamoDS/DynamoPrimer/09_Custom-Nodes/9-6_Scripting Strategies.md

  CODE EXAMPLE
  ```

-* Avoid obvious and redundant comments
+* Avoid obvious and redundant comments.
 ```
 # Comments Tell You Why
 code_tells_you_how